Escort Evolutionary Game Theory: Geometry and Dynamics

-on the simplex.
+Define the escort metric on the simplex.
 This is a Riemannian metric since the escort $\phi$ is strictly positive and so the metric is positive definite.
 The metric may be obtained as the Hessian of the escort divergence.
 The identity function $\phi(x) = x$ generates the Fisher information metric, also known as the Shahshahani metric in evolutionary game theory.
 Denote the simplex with the escort metric as the escort manifold.

-The Shahshahani metric pulls back to the Fisher information metric\cite{Amari95} The escort metric can be obtained from a Fisher-like formula\cite{Ohara07}: